MobileROS/MobileROS/details.md

 3. **Timeout and Heartbeat Mechanisms**: Components implement timeout detection and periodic heartbeat messages to identify when communication has been lost, triggering appropriate recovery actions.

-These message handling mechanisms collectively enable WirelessROS to maintain a consistent and accurate view of the system state despite the challenges of wireless communication.
+These message handling mechanisms collectively enable MobileROS to maintain a consistent and accurate view of the system state despite the challenges of wireless communication.

 # ROS Integration

 ## Integration with Existing ROS Ecosystem

-WirelessROS is designed to seamlessly integrate with the existing ROS ecosystem while introducing wireless-awareness capabilities.
+MobileROS is designed to seamlessly integrate with the existing ROS ecosystem while introducing wireless-awareness capabilities.
 This integration is implemented through several mechanisms:

 1. **Standard Interface Adoption**: The system adheres to standard ROS interfaces and conventions, ensuring compatibility with existing ROS tools and nodes.
 This implementation includes:

-   - The use of standard ROS namespacing conventions, with components organized under the `/wireless_ros/` namespace
+   - The use of standard ROS namespacing conventions, with components organized under the `/mobile_ros/` namespace
    - Standard ROS logging through `rospy.loginfo`, `rospy.logwarn`, and `rospy.logerr` for consistent log management
    - ROS parameter server integration for configuration management
    - Compatibility with ROS visualization tools like RViz for displaying communication-enhanced maps